Stress Relief in 30 Seconds!

 We may take it lightly, but stress is no laughing matter.
 In the body, stress increases inflammation, which causes the body to make more cortisol and taxes the adrenal glands; potentially leading to blood sugar dysregulation, insomnia, stubborn weight, digestive issues, joint pain, and immune dysregulation (can suppress or fire up-auto-immune).
 Stress has been shown to worsen or trigger diabetes; accelerate aging and decrease sexual desire.

 In the workplace, stress makes us irritable, forgetful, impatient, and prone to errors.
-It affects productivity, employee turnover, health care costs, frequency of medication errors and patient satisfaction.
+It affects productivity, employee turnover, health care costs, frequency of errors and patient satisfaction.

-The innate wisdom of your body can be used for self-care and preservation!
+The innate wisdom of your body can be used for self-care and preservation.

 Melanie expertly employs her Sedona Method training and Somatic Psychotherapy Masters degree, along with her professional counselor license and EMDR and Hypnotherapy certifications to effectively motivate and move audiences.
-Listeners of Melanie’s presentations are able to immediately employ the tools offered to reduce stress and embrace joy.
+Listeners of Melanie’s presentations are able to immediately employ the tools offered to relieve stress and embrace joy.